Dust and Light In the Wild!

 Join me so I'm not sitting lonely at my keyboard.
 You can ask me anything at any of these stops (not just the Ask Me Anything).
 And Stay Tuned for a few more stops!

-You can still win an ARC!
-(Advance Reader Copy) Send me an email with "drawing" in the subject line.
+Win any book!
+Send me an email with "drawing" in the subject line.
 In the body of the email, tell me your favorite of all my characters and why.
 One sentence is OK - more is awesome!

 I'll also be appearing in a few other places to celebrate the Dust and Light book birthday.